BlobbyBob/feedback/README.rst

 Changelog and New Features
 **************************

-You can find a list of all changes for each release in the ``CHANGELOG`` file.
+You can find a list of all changes for each release in the ``CHANGELOG.md`` file.
 Version numbers work according to `Semantic versioning <https://semver.org/>`_.

 *******
 License